On this page:

-Your plan review is an opportunity for you to check if your supports are working for you and they are helping you work towards, and achieve your goals.
+Your plan review is an opportunity for you to check if your supports are working for you and they are helping you work towards your goals.

 Your first NDIS plan review usually falls 12 months after your plan started.
 If you haven't heard from us six weeks prior, call us on 1800 800 110 or find and call your nearest office.

 During your next scheduled plan review meeting, we will talk to you about the new flexible approaches we may take with you to review your NDIS plan.
 This may be a:

 - new NDIS plan with minor changes to your current supports, or;

 Your Local Area Coordinator (LAC) or NDIA planner will talk with you about your circumstances, and discuss which review approach would work for you.

 For some participants, a full plan review will not be needed and we will not need to ask you all of the usual planning questions.
 Find out who may need a full plan review and information about children younger than 7.